Jessica Lochan-Jenkinson spent one month on Start Me Up’s Startup Gap Year Program in Bali.

 Are there key new skills that you’ve learned?

-I’ve learned how to network a lot better that I knew how to do before.
+I’ve learned how to network.
 Being around new people has opened me up a lot more and also having new skills like building a website and designing it is probably the main thing that I’ve learned.

 What’s been the best experience you have during the program?

 Meeting everyone else in the program.
-I’ve made so many nice new friends and I really did not expect that everyone is just so nice.
-And everyone has the same kind of mindset as well so it’s nice to meet like minded people.
+I’ve made so many nice new friends and everyone has the same kind of mindset.

 Do you have any advice for people who are thinking of doing the Start Me Up’s Gap Year program?